DataStax-Academy/ac220-labs/lab02-uniqueness/steps/step01.md

 Next, you are going to select Mahan's first event from March 18.
 In your query, you will need to narrow the partition to `mahan`.
 You will also need to limit the query to March 18.
-Since the partitions are in descending order by `event_time`, you will need to specify 'ASC' for the results to get the earliest event.
+Since the partitions are in descending order by `event_time`, you will need to specify `ASC` for the results to get the earliest event.

 ✅ Select Mahan's first event from March 18
 ```